JPTGamesAndApps/ShresthaFiles/privacy.md

   * The app checks for clipboard inforamtion to enable or disable paste option in the context menu (right click options) and to paste the data (such as file/folder) stored in the clipboard.

- If users have any further question or concern, please contact the developer at JPTGamesAndApps@Outlook.Com.
+ If users have any further question or concern, please contact us at JPTGamesAndApps@Outlook.Com.